Alwatr/alwatr/packages/core/storage/README.md

 Get a document object by id.

-- **documentId**: the id of the document object.
+- **documentId** The id of the document object.
-- **fastInstance**: by default will return a copy of the document, if you set fastInstance to true, it will return the original document.
+- **fastInstance** by default it will return a copy of the document. if you set fastInstance to true, it will return the original document.
 This is dangerous but much faster, you should use it only if you know what you are doing.

 Example: